 * Use an 8-1/2 x 12" square point shovel. * Portland cement, gravel or round stone and masonry sand. * Start mixer in motion. * Put in 2 gallons water. * Add 6 shovels full of gravel or round stone. * Add 2 shovels full of Portland cement.
 Slowly add 4 shovels full masonry sand * NOTE: WATER WILL VARY ACCORDING TO MOISTURE CONTENT OF SAND & GRAVEL.

-* You will need approximately 2-1/2 gallons water. * Two 80 pound bags pre-mix concrete. * Start mixer in motion. * Put in 2 gallons of water. * Add one 80 pound bag of pre-mix concrete * NOTE: MIXTURE WILL BE VERY SLOPPY * Slowly add 2nd bag of 80 pound pre-mix concrete. * Add 1/2 gallon water slowly to obtain desired thickness.
+* You will need approximately 2-1/2 gallons water. * Two 80 pound bags pre-mix. * Start mixer in motion. * Put in 2 gallons of water. * Add one 80 pound bag of pre-mix * NOTE: MIXTURE WILL BE VERY SLOPPY * Slowly add 2nd bag of 80 pound pre-mix. * Add 1/2 gallon water slowly to obtain desired thickness.